 Economics concentrates on how society allocates its scarce resources among its unlimited wants and needs.
 While microeconomic concepts such as demand and supply and business firm organization are covered, the semester course emphasizes macroeconomics (examination of the behavior of the whole economy at once).
 Aside from learning fundamental concepts of economics, students will have the opportunity to apply them while starting their own businesses and making their own profits.
-Students can also qualify for funding in a 'Shark Tank' scenario with local business leaders which can provide funds for students' businesses.
 (NCAA Core Course)